 We believe that by working closely with parents and others to overcome barriers to attendance, supports children to achieve their full potential.

-Children whose attendance is low (below 90%) will receive a letter from school and may be referred to the Local Authority’s Education Welfare Department.
+Children whose attendance is low (below 90%) will be closely monitored and may be referred to the Local Authority Attendance Officer.

-Children should be in the classroom for 8.55 am, registers close at 9.30am.
+Children should be in the classroom for 8.55 am.
+If children arrive after the register is taken they will be given a late mark (9.05 am).
+Registers close at 9.30 am.
 Children arriving after this time will be given an absence mark.

 If your child has suffered a stomach upset or vomiting, please keep them at home until they have been clear for 48 hours, to avoid the risk of infection being spread around the school.